 Instantly, we sit down, cross-legged on the floor.
 Never have so many children so obeyed so quickly.

-“It starts with a brother and sister named Pepicek and Aninka.
-Come here Piňt’a.
+“It starts with a brother and sister named Pepíček and Aninka.
+Come here Piňťa .
 And Greta, you too.”

-The boy and girl playing Pepicek and Aninka come forward.
+The boy and girl playing Pepíček and Aninka come forward.
 I know Greta.
 She’s nearly sixteen and has sung in evening concerts.
 She has a lovely voice.

 Rudi puts an arm around them.
 “These children lost their father long ago,” Rudi continues.
 “Their mother is sick.
-The doctor says she must have milk to recover, but the poor children—what is in your pockets, Pepicek?”
+The doctor says she must have milk to recover, but the poor children—what is in your pockets, Pepíček?”

-Pint’a looks down at his pockets, confused.
+Piňťa looks down at his pockets, confused.
 He plunges his hands in, and then with a grin shows us his fingers coming out from the bottom of his shorts.

-“Nothing,” says Pint’a.
+“Nothing,” says Piňťa .

 We all laugh.